-Our Collaboratively trained Orlando Family Law Attorneys at the Marks Law Firm, P.A. believe the most important part of the meeting follows, which is goal setting.
+Our Collaboratively trained Orlando Family Law Attorneys at The Marks Law Firm, P.A. – Family Law & Divorce Attorneys believe the most important part of the meeting follows, which is goal setting.
 At this point, you and your spouse will each share what your goals are and what you would like to see come out of the Collaborative Process for your Family Law case.
 Each professional on your Collaborative Team wants to see the process succeed and will support you along the way.

 Prior to the first Collaborative Team meeting, you should meet with your Family Law Attorney to discuss your specific goals and gain his or her insight.
 You are an important part of the Team and your trusted Collaboratively trained Family Law Attorney should have sound legal advice for you in order to make sure the Collaborative Process runs smoothly.